torkjacobs/tork-governance/docs/index.md

 - [Quickstart](quickstart.md): Get up and running in minutes.
 - [API Reference](api-reference.md): Detailed class and method documentation.
-- [Integrations](integrations.md): Guides for LangChain, FastAPI, and more.
+- [Integrations](integrations.md): Guides for LangChain, OpenAI Agents, and more.
 - [Examples](examples.md): Practical code samples for common use cases.